St. Louis, MO

 Visit Cyber Drive Illinois’ Pedestrian Safety Driver Guidelines for an extensive list.

 Speed limits exist for a reason.
-Driving above the speed limit increases both the likelihood of a pedestrian vehicle accident and the severity of the victim’s injuries.
-Drivers who strike a pedestrian while speeding are likely to be found liable and face a variety of other charges, especially in accidents resulting in a pedestrian’s death.
+Driving above the speed limit increases both the likelihood of a pedestrian-vehicle accident and the severity of the victim’s injuries.
+Drivers who strike a pedestrian while speeding is likely to be found liable and face a variety of other charges, especially in accidents resulting in a pedestrian’s death.

 Fault can be partially shared by both involved parties.
 In many cases, both the pedestrian and driver are somewhat responsible for the accident.
 For example: If a car is speeding and strikes a pedestrian who entered a crosswalk at a non-walk signal, it’s likely they will both argue that the other person caused the accident.
 If courts determine shared fault, both parties are expected to contribute to the cost of damages.
 However, it’s likely one party will be considered more at fault and will have to cover a greater percentage of the costs.

 Being involved in a pedestrian-vehicle accident is a stressful and often traumatizing experience.
 Whether you’re the driver or the person who was hit, it’s important to know how to handle the situation.
 This will help ensure the best outcome for every person involved.
 These are the five steps to take after a pedestrian automobile accident: